-- Pork is safe to eat when the internal temperature reaches 145 degrees Fahrenheit, despite common misconceptions associating pink color with undercooked meat.
+- Pink pork is safe to eat when the internal temperature reaches 145 degrees Fahrenheit, despite common misconceptions associating pink color with undercooked meat.

 Is Pink Pork Safe?

 Yes, pink pork is safe.
-Most people think pork is pink because it’s undercooked, but it can also be pink for other reasons.
+Most people think that meat is pink because it’s undercooked, but it can also be pink for other reasons.

-There are chemical reactions between amino acids in the proteins in pork.
-These chemical differences can make different meat cuts come out pinker even if you cook the pork for the prescribed amount of time.
+There are chemical reactions between amino acids in the proteins in meat.
+These chemical differences can make different meat cuts come out pinker even if you cook them for the prescribed amount of time.

 For example, nitrates are chemicals used as additives to enhance the food color.
 The reaction between nitrates and protein stops the oxygen from releasing, and the pink color remains, although the pork roast is cooked.

 Pork can be pink because of the specific cut you have.
-For example, pork belly is leaner than pork loin.
+For example, the belly section is leaner than the loin.
 It has more myoglobin, so there’s a higher chance it’ll stay pink.

-None of these mean you’re eating undercooked pork, but the pork is safe to eat.
+None of these mean you’re eating undercooked meat, so it is safe to eat.

 Overall, color is an unreliable indicator of the doneness of cooked pork.

 It’s always best to check the internal temperature to know if your meat is done.
-This way, you don’t have to eat undercooked pork.
+This way, you don’t have to consume undercooked pork.

 Post You May Like: Does Pork Cause Gout?